 We are all one

-“The world is suffering from a huge spiritual crisis, we believe that art contributes effectively to mankind’s deepest aspirations as it is a reflection of the soul of humanity”
+“The world is suffering from a huge spiritual crisis, we believe that the arts contribute effectively to mankind’s deepest aspirations as it is a reflection of the soul of humanity”

 We acknowledge Aboriginal and Torres Strait Islanders who are the traditional custodians of the land we stand on today.
 We pay our respects to their elders past and present and to all indigenous cultures in the world.
 Aboriginal and indigenous culture has existed on the earth for over 40, 000 years.
 We acknowledge their struggle for rights to their spiritual lands and for the survival of their wisdom.
 With sincere and deep gratitude to our masters who remain in us as a deep conscious breath.